 Supporters of installing gates and doors on New York subway platforms note that the solution has already been implemented in other major world cities with success.
 The lower-tech option has less risk of failing and doesn’t require trains to be able to brake in time, which supporters cite as another “plus.”
 However, opponents note that the costs of installing gates could be at least as high as the costs of installing more high-tech systems.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our experienced New York subway accident attorneys fight to protect the legal rights of every client we represent.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our experienced New York subway accident attorneys fight to protect the legal rights of every client we represent.
 We pursue the compensation you need, so you can focus on healing.
 Contact us today to learn more.